drupal-contrib/views/README.txt

 	 Views, you should export all your old views as a backup, then drop the views_view table and re-import.
 Sorry.
 I hope to not do something like this ever again.
+2/19/2006 allow a complete formsapi setting in any 'options' or 'value' setting for 'filter'.
+	  Retooled the API to be less hackish.